If you like what you’re reading, make sure to support us on Patreon!

 However, fans of Weir’s generation of figure skaters would also have picked up on another homage right from episode 1—nay, perhaps even from the PVs.
 Victor’s golden skates are based on those of former world champion Stéphane Lambiel, who first donned them around 2014.
 You’d have to be a pretty hardcore figure skating fan if you knew this before animator Noriko Itō revealed it on December 21 though, as that was several years after he retired from competition.
 But as the story moves along, it becomes quite clear that Lambiel is another of Yamamoto’s favourite skaters.
 Though Victor’s life as a skater is not based on his (Lambiel did not dominate the men’s field in his day, and only started coaching several years after he retired), I’d argue that a lot of his mannerisms certainly are.

 There are many other such homages and references in Yuri!!! on ICE, some easier to spot than others.
 The figure skating fans at the Golden Skate Forums were incredibly quick at picking them out, as were the Japanese fans they followed on Twitter and other social media.
 In particular, I’d like to point out a few that probably have meme status in the Japanese figure skating fandom.
 Remember how viewers were incredulous about JJ taking bronze with such unfair scores?
-Well, that was a tongue-in-cheek reference to the alleged score inflation that used to be attached to the name of a certain North American skater.
+Well, that was a tongue-in-cheek reference to the alleged score inflation once attached to the name of a certain North American skater.
 Other memes that you may eventually come across in the skating fandom include the unfashionable suit and/or necktie, and, believe it or not, “Congrats on your marriage!”
 Whilst I truly loved the plot thread of Yūri rediscovering his love for skating, with Victor’s help, it is these Easter eggs that will have me coming back to the show again and again.

 “That’s beautiful.”
 Yuri!!! on ICE on gender stereotypes and figure skating